Ruth Scurr: Career

 Scurr began reviewing regularly for The Times and The Times Literary Supplement in 1997.
 Since then she has also written for The Daily Telegraph, The Observer, New Statesman, The London Review of Books, The New York Review of Books, The Nation, The New York Observer, The Guardian and The Wall Street Journal.

 She was a judge on the Man Booker Prize panel in 2007, the Samuel Johnson Prize panel in 2014, and the Baillie Gifford Prize panel in 2023.
 She is a member of the Folio Prize Academy.

 Scurr is Director of Studies in Human, Social and Political Sciences for Gonville and Caius College, Cambridge, where she has been a Fellow since 2006.
-Her research interests include: 17th- and 18th-century history of ideas; biographical, autobiographical and life writing; the British and French Enlightenments; the French Revolution; Revolutionary Memoir; early Feminist Political Thought; and contemporary fiction in English.
-Scurr is the Senior Treasurer of a Cambridge-based publication, Per Capita Media.
+Her research interests include 17th- and 18th-century history of ideas; biographical, autobiographical and life writing; the British and French Enlightenments; the French Revolution; Revolutionary Memoir; early Feminist Political Thought; and contemporary fiction in English.
+Scurr was the Senior Treasurer of a Cambridge-based publication Per Capita Media from January 2024 to December 2025.

 Having served on the Council since 2020, Scurr became acting Chair of the council of the Royal Society of Literature in January, 2025.